* Captain Khajiit patiently educated and assisted me in producing the amazing looking DVD encode of this movie.

 I first watched and reviewed this fanedit about a year ago, but upon re-watching it today having not visited the Matrix franchise again since - or fanedits in general - I thought it'd be nice to re-review this edit with a relatively fresh perspective.
 And this time around, I enjoyed the edit a LOT more and developed a whole new appreciation for it.
-Plus it gives me an excuse to rewrite an earlier review I wrote on the Fanedit Forums, which I would like to apologize for since it focused so much on criticizing geminigod's relatively great editing skills despite giving a very positive score by the end of it.
+So I thought I'd re-write an earlier review I wrote for it on the Fanedit Forums, which unfairly focused on criticizing geminigod's relatively great editing skills despite giving a very positive score overall.

-Firstly, let's overview the main major changes to the films themselves in slightly more detail *OBVIOUS SPOILERS AHEAD*: Throughout the entire movie, there is so sub-plot about Agent Smith possessing Bane and entering the real world.
+So firstly, here are the main major changes to the films themselves in slightly more detail *OBVIOUS SPOILERS AHEAD*: Throughout the entire movie, there is so sub-plot about Agent Smith possessing Bane and entering the real world.
 By doing this, the whole sub-plot of Neo/Bane being stuck in a coma can be exercised, and additionally there is no footage or mention of the Caduceus crew.
-As well as this Neo has no powers carrying across into the real world, only in The Matrix.
+Additionally, Neo has no powers carrying across into the real world, only in The Matrix.
 But the most dramatic change is towards the end of the first half of the film.
 Instead of Neo meeting the Architect when he enters the door of light, it cuts straight to Neo entering the Machine City and having a peace deal with the Machines if he destroys Agent Smith.
 Trinity and Neo do not go to the Machine City, instead asking for a ship to borrow to go into The Matrix with, and the edit then goes straight into the battle for Zion and the final battle between Neo and Smith.

-Things unfortunately get a little shakier from that point onwards, however...
-The edit relies heavily on a new scene constructed from existing footage to set up the new narrative, and while the scene isn't awful and lasts for less than 1 minute, it's a scene that is *clearly* edited and feels a little disjointed.
-As well as this the plot threads introduced immediately following the scene feel a little rushed, with the pacing being simply not as tight as before, and the drama and battle of Zion simply not as engaging as the action sequences that filled the first half of the edit.
-The editing in general becomes more noticable too, with a few smash cuts that feel sudden or fades to white/black that feel unnatural.
+However, things unfortunately get a little shakier after that.
+The edit relies heavily on a new scene constructed from existing footage to set up a new narrative, and while the scene isn't awful and lasts for less than 1 minute, it's a scene that is *clearly* edited and feels a little disjointed.
+The plot threads introduced immediately following the scene feel a little rushed too, with the pacing being simply not as tight as before, and the drama/battle within Zion is simply not as engaging as the action sequences that filled the first half of the edit.
+The editing in general becomes more noticeable too, with a few smash cuts that feel sudden or fades to white/black that feel unnatural.
 However, even with that being the case it only mildly distracts from the story at hand rather than derailing it, and thankfully the narrative finds it's footing again in the last half hour, becoming a gripping, suitably epic and hugely satisfying wrap-up to everything we've seen in the rest of the film.

 Finally got around to this after DL'ing last year.